Dell City, Texas: Townscape

 There are no traffic lights in town.
 Several of the buildings are in an adobe style.
 As it was established in the 20th century, it lacks prior architecture found in other small towns in Texas.
+The late Laura Lynch, a member of the original Dixie Chicks, tasked herself with Rehabilitating historical architecture.

 Education

 The area is served by the Dell City Independent School District.
-The district has just one school covering grades kindergarten through 12.
-In 1949 a teacher from Sierra Blanca Independent School District was sent to Dell City on request by Dell City residents, and another teacher, Grace Grebing, took over the role in 1950; she became the first superintendent of Dell City ISD.
+The district has just one school, covering grades kindergarten through 12.
+In 1949, a teacher from Sierra Blanca Independent School District was sent to Dell City on request by Dell City residents, and another teacher, Grace Grebing, took over the role in 1950; she became the first superintendent of Dell City ISD.

-The district operates Grace Grebing Public Library which also serves as a community library for Dell City.
+The district operates Grace Grebing Public Library, which also serves as a community library for Dell City.
 It was named after a longtime teacher.

 Hudspeth County is within the official service area of El Paso Community College.

 Demographics

 2020 census

 As of the 2020 United States census, there were 245 people, 83 households, and 30 families residing in the city.